cloudflare/wrangler-legacy/README.md

     edit this file to add these values before you can publish.

     - `name`: This is the name of your project.
 It will be the name of your script.
-    - `private`: This is a boolean.
-If set to `true`, when using `wrangler publish`, it will push your script but not make it publically available.
-This does not affect publishing in `--release` mode to a registered domain.
-Those pushes are *always* public.
-If this is not in your `wrangler.toml` it is assumed your project is public.
     - `type`: This key tells `wrangler build` how to build your project.
 There are currently 3 options, but we expect there to be more as the community grows.
         - `javascript`: This project contains a single JavaScript file, defined in `package.json`'s `main` key.